davidplotzki/sensorlogger/README.md

 	systemctl enable sensorlogger

-## General configuration
+## Config file structure

-Further below, you will find a complete example configuration.
+The file [sensorlogger_config_example.json](sensorlogger_config_example.json) contains a complete example configuration.
 Any Sensorlogger configuration file must be a JSON structure.
 It can contain the following sections, but not all of them are required.

 + `general` is meant for general settings and remarks (you can add your own).
 Currently, it only specifies the global event log file for errors and warnings.
 + `tinkerforge` contains the parameters for the connection to the Brick Daemon.